M. Gopala Krishna Iyer: Early life

-Ma.Ko. was born in the village of Lalgudi, Tiruchirapalli district in 1878 in a highly pious, disciplined and close-knit family.
-His father, Mahadeva Iyer, worked as shirastedar at Madurai sub-court.
-His mother Pravartha Srimathi was a highly pious lady and an embodiment of patience, from whom young Gopalakrishnan and his siblings learnt all the stories from Indian epics and puranas.
-He had two elder brothers, Jagadeesan and Paramasivam, a younger brother, Duraiswamy and two younger sisters Chellameenakshi and Parvatham.
+Gopala Krishna Iyer was born in 1878 in the village of Lalgudi, then in Tiruchirapalli district.
+His father, Mahadeva Iyer, worked as a shirastedar (head clerk) at the Madurai sub-court; his mother, Pravartha Srimathi, taught him and his siblings stories from the Indian epics and the Puranas.
+He had two elder brothers, Jagadeesan and Paramasivam; a younger brother, Duraiswamy; and two younger sisters, Chellameenakshi and Parvatham.

-Ma.Ko. passed the FA examination and then learnt Tamil under the celebrated Tamil scholar, Cholavandan Arasan Shanmukanar.
-Ma.Ko's articles were published in various journals from 1896 when he was only eighteen years old.
+After passing the FA examination, he studied Tamil under the scholar Cholavandan Arasan Shanmukanar.
+His writings began appearing in Tamil journals from 1896, when he was eighteen.